kalvinkao/ctr-prediction-with-fm/README.md

 python submit_job_to_cluster.py --project_id=w261-223519 --zone=us-west1-a --cluster_name=cluster-jpalcckk-test03 --gcs_bucket=w261_jpalcckk --key_file=/home/muthderd/MIDS/w261.json --create_new_cluster --pyspark_file=fm_on_cluster.py --instance_type_m=n1-standard-8 --instance_type_w=n1-standard-4 --worker_nodes=16

 Please be aware that you will be charged for submitting a GCP dataproc job!
-I hope you find this work interesting or useful-- please send any questions, comments, or criticisms that you have to kalvin.kao@ischool.berkeley.edu.
-Our team is always eager to learn and practice more!
+Our team hopes you find this work interesting or useful, and please email us any questions, comments, or criticisms that you have-- we are always eager to learn and practice more!